Jacobjashwanth/ai-testgen-rag/README.md

 # AI Test Case Generator with RAG

-A powerful web application that leverages Retrieval Augmented Generation (RAG) with Claude AI to automatically generate comprehensive test cases from your source code and API specifications.
+A powerful web application that leverages Retrieval Augmented Generation (RAG) with any AI to automatically generate comprehensive test cases from your source code and API specifications.

 # Screenshots